 Learn the basics of food allergy and allergen types in foods and how to prevent a food allergy response.
 Use forms, guides, and links to online videos and other materials.
 Practice reading food labels to find hidden ingredients that are the same as common food allergens.
 Describe how to modify the early learning and school age program for a child with a food allergy and plan for handling a food allergy response.
 (ECERS-ITERS: Personal Care Routines.
 K7.1 C1, K7.5 C1, K7.5 C2, K7.6 C1 ) 6/2017

 This workshop uses the interactive curriculum from the Food Allergy Network.
 It includes a video and mock epinephrine (EpiPen) demonstration.
 Participants practice reading food labels to find hidden ingredients that are the same as common food allergens and learn the basics of food allergy and allergen types in foods.
 The group discusses how to modify the child care setting for a child with a food allergy, and a plan for handling a food allergy response.

 The FNIC federal website of the U.S. Department of Agriculture provides a directory to credible, accurate, and practical food and nutrition resources for consumers, nutrition and health professionals, educators and government personnel.
 You will find links to current obesity prevention websites on the home page of FNIC - Dietary Guidelines for Americans, core messages about healthy eating, Let's Move, My Plate Super Tracker and more.
 12/2012

-One out of every five Pennsylvania children does not have nutritious, safe food to eat.
+In America, 1 in 6 children may not know where they will get their next meal.
 The U.S. Department of Agriculture tracks this information.
 You may not know unless you ask parents about it.
 Children without a stable supply of food may develop serious health problems.
 They may have poor growth and development.
 They may develop behavior difficulties.
 They may have frequent illnesses and hospitalizations.
 Some have iron deficiency anemia.